mhinsch/msums/README.md

 # msums

-Program for efficient computation of summary statistics from ms outputs including any arbitrary number of populations.
+A program for the efficient computation of a number of population genetics summary statistics. msums can read ms-format data on (nearly) arbitrary numbers of populations.

 ___

 ## Download
 ===
 You need to have Git installed, then: